 All colors either individually or as a whole.
 What?!

-What I particularly love about this update is that the color grading dials are laid out as color wheels.
+The color grading dials are laid out as color wheels in the Lightroom color grading panel.
 So, you don’t have to remember where colors fall on the color wheel when using color theory for color grading.

 Let’s take a closer look at the color grading tools